 Technology skills: Computer proficient, PC user, iPhone mobile device

 New York transplant from Ohio, he’s focused on making friends and having a good time.
-His priorities are, paying rent, eating good food, and friends to share it with.
+His priorities are, paying rent, good music, and friends to share it with.
 Since he moved to NY about 3 years ago, he’s still learning the city and likes to explore.
-He’s glued to his phone more than he’d like to admit, he is constantly posting to instagram or Snapchat
+He’s glued to his phone more than he’d like to admit, he is constantly posting to instagram or Snapchat.

 Not aware of his surroundings, he often doesn’t notice

 homeless people unless they’re in front of him.